-Measurements and logging tasks can be accessed via the serial port or the USB using a terminal emulator such as 2B Technologies Display and Graphing software (Appendix A of this manual), Tera Term, or HyperTerminal running on an attached computer.
-Commands can be sent using the terminal emulator set with the properties listed in Section 3.5 of this manual entitled "Collecting Data over the Serial Port in Real Time."
+Measurements and logging tasks can be accessed via the serial port or the USB using the 2B Technologies Display and Graphing software (see Appendix A for information on downloading and working with this free software) or a terminal emulator such as Tera Term or HyperTerminal running on an attached computer.
+Commands can be sent using the terminal emulator set with the properties listed in the Section 3.5 of this manual entitled "Collecting Data over the Serial Port in Real Time."
 Listed below are the lower-case letters that are commands for performing certain operations while the instrument continues to measure: